Trombidiosis

 ICD11: NE61

-Trombidiosis, hay scabies, harvest scabies, autumn bite, autumn scabies, Giesinger bite, Sendlinger bite.
+Trombidiosis, hay scabies, harvest scabies, autumn scabies, autumn scabies, Giesinger bite, Sendlinger bite.

-Primarily rodents (e.g. mice) act as a reservoir.
-At warm temperatures, the larvae can suck in contact with human skin.
-In the course of time they fall off again.
-In the course of time, a stabbing reaction is observed.
+Primarily, rodents (e.g. mice) act as reservoirs.
+In warm temperatures, the larvae can suckle on contact with human skin.
+In the course, they fall off again.
+In the course, a stinging reaction shows up.

-A few hours after exposure, erythematous wheals and maculae are visible, which in the course of 1-2 days develop into pruriginous, erythematous papules or seropapules with subtle hemorrhaging.
+Fewer hours after exposure, erythematous wheals and macules are visible, which develop into pruritic, erythematous papules or seropapules with discreet haemorrhage over 1-2 days

 • Clinical picture